jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

             }

-The only behavior a child class needs is a place to invoke the delegate.??
+The only behavior a child class needs is a place to invoke the delegate.
 A single abstract method is provided to allow implement this behavior.